+English 7 Course: 971XY

-English 7 (971XY): This course provides instruction in vocabulary, reading comprehension, and literature, as well as in oral communication skills.
+This course provides instruction in vocabulary, reading comprehension, and literature, as well as in oral communication skills.
 Reading instruction integrated with the domains of writing (composing/written expression and usage/mechanics) to produce multi-paragraph narratives, descriptions, explanations, and persuasive writings will be the focus of this course.
-Near the end of the school year, students will take the 7th grade Reading SOL test.
+Students will take the 7th grade Reading SOL test.